julianchurchill/text-adventure-js/README.md

 Todo
 ====

+- Set up some manual acceptance test data so a user can step between locations by clicking the exit links and see the exits and descriptions get updated
 - Model
   - Should return description, exits, items and actions for current location
   - On exit triggered, change the location description, exits, items and actions to the new location